SMA SR305-230

-The engine first flew in a Socata TB-20 in March 1998 and was officially introduced at the Paris Air Show in June 1999.
-French DGAC approval was attained in July 2001 with FAA certification following a year later.

-Between 17 and 25 July 2006 a converted Cessna 182 (registration F-GJET) flew from Le Bourget to Oshkosh, Wisconsin.

 Design

 The SMA SR 305-230-1 is a four-cylinder, horizontally opposed turbocharged direct fuel injection diesel engine.
 The engine installation includes an electronic central processing unit (CPU) that continually calculates the proper fuel/air mixture.
 If this unit fails completely during flight, the mechanical backup position is selected and the pilot can control the fuel/air mixture as required to complete the flight.